Frequently Asked Questions

 The review is admissible in court.

 Please note: Out-of-network providers should provide to the member a bill and ask the member to complete a Surprise Bill Certification Form for any out-of-network services rendered to the member.
-If the member completes an Assignment of Benefits Form, the provider cannot pursue the member for any other charges related to the service except for any applicable cost-sharing.
+If the member completes a Surprise Bill Certification Form, the provider cannot pursue the member for any other charges related to the service except for any applicable cost-sharing.

-Providers may dispute the amount that Healthfirst pays them for emergency services through the IDR process if they do not participate in our network.
+Providers may dispute the amount that Healthfirst pays them for emergency services through the IDRE process if they do not participate in our network.

 To submit a claim to an Independent Dispute Resolution Entity (IDRE), a healthcare provider must:

-- Visit the Department of Financial Services (DFS) web portal at https://myportal.dfs.ny.gov/ to file the case and obtain a tracking number.
+- Visit the Department of Financial Services (DFS) web portal at myportal.dfs.ny.gov to file the case and obtain a tracking number.

 - Complete this application.

 - Send the application to the assigned Independent Dispute Resolution Entity.

-IDRE may advise a settlement if the health plan’s payment and the provider’s fee are very far apart.
-IDRE decides the fee.
+An IDRE may advise a settlement if the health plan’s payment and the provider’s fee are very far apart.
+The IDRE decides the fee.

 For disputes involving HMO or insurance coverage, the IDRE chooses either the non-participating provider bill or the health plan payment.
 For disputes submitted by uninsured patients, or patients with employer or union self-insured coverage, the IDRE decides the fee.